engagespark/pushabutton/README.md

 You can do simple parameters, you have a simple log — but that's it.
 Pushabutton fills a gap at the low-effort, simple-need end of the spectrum.

 It will not be enough for many use cases, and in fact it is not meant to be.
-If you need:
+Pushabutton does not care about:

 * Authorization (this user can do this, the other one cannot)
 * Scheduling (at 5pm tomorrow do this and at every 2nd Sunday do that)
 * Editing from the web
 * Pipelining
 * Conditional logic
+* Branding and themes

-then Pushabutton is not for you.
+If you need any of those, then Pushabutton is not for you.
-There are other tools that where you can run something from the web, and that do those things well:
+There are other tools where you can run something from a web-UI, and that do those things well:

 * [Rundeck](http://rundeck.org/),
 * [Jenkins](https://jenkins.io/index.html)